10k constituents ask for a carbon price in budget bill

 Last week, Senate Democrats rolled out a $3.5 trillion resolution to begin the budget reconciliation process.
 The New York Times reports that “tackling the warming of the planet” is one of the goals of the budget.
 In other words, our Senators are, right now, deciding what to do about climate change.

 What does that mean for climate advocates like us?
 “There is a moment in front of us that we want to seize,” says Mark Reynolds, CCL’s Executive Director.
 Our Senators can choose to go big, or they can stay small.
 We want them to go big.

 So, it’s time for CCL volunteers to do what we do best — contact Congress!
 Starting today, we’re pulling out all the stops and generating a crush of emails and calls to Senate offices, telling them to go big with a price on carbon.

 Danny Richter, CCL’s VP of Government Affairs, explains that all senators get a weekly report from their staff about what constituents have been contacting the office about.
 For the next three weeks, we want Democratic Senators to be hearing that the number one issue on their constituents’ minds is putting a price on carbon.
 Republican Senators can influence the budget process, too, by indicating their support for certain measures, so we’ll also be asking them to get behind a carbon price.

 “The iron is never going to be hotter than right now,” Danny says.
 “We have to strike that iron while it’s hot.”

 CCL’s legislative staffers have put their heads together with our regional and state coordinators to identify how many calls and emails will make an impact on your senators.
 Keep an eye on your email to find out your state’s target and the progress toward it as the campaign progresses.
-If we hit our state-by-state goals, we will have generated a total of 10,000 emails and calls to the Senate by August 10.
+If we hit our state-by-state goals, 10,000 concerned citizens will have sent emails and calls to the Senate by August 10.